-Your project manager will notify you if the project budget will need to change, for example if you decide to change the scope of work during the construction stage of the project.
-If the budget changes, your project manager will ask you or your area’s financial administrator (if this is not you) to sign a Budget Amendment Form, approving the change in budget.
+Your project manager will notify you if the project budget will need to change, for example, if you decide to change the scope of work during the construction stage of the project.
+If the budget changes, your project manager will ask you or your area’s financial administrator (if this is not you) to sign a Budget Amendment Form, approving the change in the budget.

 When will I receive estimates?

 Your project manager will explain to you when you should expect to receive estimates during each project.
 This will depend on the project scope and budget, but you are likely to receive three estimates prior to the building contract being awarded:

 - a feasibility estimate after your Project Startup Meeting,

 - a post-tender estimate, once the construction contract has been awarded.